shacron/sled/README.md

     RV_TRACE=1

 Enable RISCV instruction tracing.
 Running sled will print an instruction trace for every instruction dispatched.
 This significantly slows down execution.

+## License

+Sled is Copyright (c) 2022, Shac Ron.

+Unless otherwise stated, all code is licensed under the MIT License.
+The short version that you can use this code for any purpose, but should retain the copyright notice in the source.

+ELF header files (elf32.h and elf64.h) are Copyright (c) 1996-1998 John D. Polstra and licensed under BSD-2-Clause-FreeBSD.
+See the license included within these files for details.